JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Basic.md

 ![image](https://github.com/user-attachments/assets/93136c66-df48-4d6d-b5d3-84bf648e597d)

+## Steps:

 Since the prompt said: Sam neglected to upload the password file.
 There are several outcomes:
 - No one can login because password file is missing.
-- Everyone can login because password file is missing.
+- Anyone can login because password file is missing.

 In this case everyone can login.